hpiwowar/citation11k/analysis/stats_knit_.md

 We used a subset of the 124 attributes from <!--rinline citep(biblio["piwowar2011who-sha"], cito="usesDataFrom")--> previously shown or suspected to correlate with citation rate (Table 1).
 The main analysis was run across all papers in the sample with covariates found to a have significant pairwise correlation with citation rate.
 These included: the date of publication, the journal which published the study, the journal impact factor, the journal citation half-life, the number of articles published by the journal, the journal's open access policy, whether the journal is considered a core clinical journal by MEDLINE, the number of authors of the study, the country of the corresponding author, the citation score of the institution of the corresponding author, the publishing experience of the first and last author, and the subject of the study itself.

-Publishing experience was characterized by the number of years since the author's first paper in PubMed, the number of papers they have published, and the number of citations they have received in PubMed Central, estimated using Author-ity Clusters as described in (H. A. Piwowar, 2011).
+Publishing experience was characterized by the number of years since the author's first paper in PubMed, the number of papers they have published, and the number of citations they have received in PubMed Central, estimated using Author-ity Clusters as described in <!--rinline citep(biblio["piwowar2011who-sha"], cito="usesDataFrom")-->.
 The subject of the study was characterized by whether the paper was classified as cancer, animals, or plants.
-For more information on study attributes see (H. A. Piwowar, 2011).
+For more information on study attributes see <!--rinline citep(biblio["piwowar2011who-sha"], cito="usesDataFrom")-->.
 Citation count was log transformed to be consistent with prior literature.
 Other count variables were square-root transformed.
 Continuous variables were represented with 3-part spines in the regression, using the rcs function in the R rms library.

 The independent variable of data availability was represented as a 0 or 1 in the regression, describing whether or not associated data had been found in either of the two repositories.
 Because citation counts were log transformed, the relationship of data availability to citation count was described with 95% confidence intervals after raising the regression coefficient to the power of e.